Guidance on International Travel and U.S. Immigration Changes

 Notice on U.S. Immigration Policy Changes

-On Friday, January 27, the new administration issued an executive order that restricts entry, including re-entry, into the U.S. by citizens and nationals on non-immigrant visas from seven designated countries.
-The countries include Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
+On Monday, March 6, the U.S. administration issued a new executive order on immigration that revoked and superseded the executive order issued on January 27.
+The new order, which was scheduled to take effect for 90 days beginning March 16, restricts entry into the U.S. by nationals from six designated countries.
+The countries include Iran, Libya, Somalia, Sudan, Syria, and Yemen.

 - Additional countries could be added to the designated list at any time.

 - Foreign nationals who are lawful U.S. permanent residents (green card holders)

 - Dual nationals traveling on a valid passport from a non-restricted country

 - Holders of certain types of diplomatic visas

 - Refugees already admitted to the U.S.

 Although the temporary restraining order halts enforcement of the new executive order on immigration, it's possible that the administration will appeal the restraining order or issue another executive order.
 Given this uncertainty, you're encouraged to heed the following advice:

 Foreign nationals from the six designated countries: Contact your HIO advisor to discuss any travel plans outside the U.S. or any need to either renew your visa stamp or to obtain a new visa classification.
 See HIO's immigration updates and resources for more information.
 HIO can also provide you with contact information for immigration attorneys.